Runtime ADR

 Frequently Asked Questions

 Raven is Language-agnostic by design.
-Raven works across modern across all major languages. without language-specific agents or rules.
+Raven works across all major programming languages, without language-specific agents or rules.
 One model.
 One view.
 No blind spots.
 The program languages supported by Raven: Java (and any JVM based programming language), JavaScript (Node.js), Python, Go, Ruby, C++, C, Rust, PHP, Scala, Kotlin.

 Is Raven built for production?